snandiDS/prokseq-deprecated/README.md

 	#       File "sample" - sample description file
 	#       Specify the names of the sample files and tag them as "treat" and "control".
 	###################################################################################
-	#       Specify the genome file, and specify the path where the
+	#       Specify the genome file and specify the path where the
 	#       indexed file will be stored, and the prifex of the indexed genome.
 	#       Default is 'bowtie2_genome'.
 	GENOME orf_coding_all.fasta transcripts_index